Jul 30

 New Junior Cycle Grading System - 2026 Students

-Big changes have arrived for Junior Cycle students and their families in 2025.
-The Department of Education has officially introduced an updated grading system for the Junior Cycle Profile of Achievement (JCPA).
+In March 2025, significant changes for Junior Cycle students and their families were announced.
+The Department of Education officially introduced an updated grading system for the Junior Cycle Profile of Achievement (JCPA).
 If you’re a parent or student wondering what this means for you, don’t worry—we’ve got you covered.

 Up to now, Junior Cycle results were awarded using broader descriptors like Distinction, Higher Merit, Merit, and so on.
 While these grades aimed to reduce stress and promote learning over rote performance, many found the system lacked clarity—especially when transitioning to Senior Cycle or applying for TY programmes.